Showing posts with label Savannah. Show all posts

 We saw the historic markers, Confederate Savannah, NOAR National Marine Sanctuary, and Savannah's Wharves.

-We ordered a bucket of shrimp, crawfish, potatoes, corn, and hushpuppies, with unsweet tea.
+We ordered a bucket of shrimp, crawfish, potatoes, corn, and hushpuppies with unsweetened tea.

-There were several restaurants and shops along the waterfront so when we finished lunch we decided to visit several.
+Several restaurants and shops were along the Waterfront, so we decided to visit several after lunch.

 We stopped at Fabulous Finds Under $20, where we looked at many different ties and flasks.